-The data comes from a survey carried out by The Danish National Institute of Social Research and directed by E.J.
+The data comes from a survey carried out by The Danish National Institute of Social Research and initiated by E.J.
 Hansen (1995).
 Information on 3151 subjects was collected during the period 1968/1969.
 The data includes information about the subject's attitude towards school (i.e. whether the respondent likes or dislikes school), taxable family income, the employment status of the subject's mother (i.e. whether or not she remained at home during his/her childhood), the presence of financial problems for the family, marriage status of the subject's parents, the number of siblings, the teacher's evaluation of the school class in which the respondent belonged when the tests were taken, the subject's living conditions as a child, the occupations and educational attainments of the subject's parents, and the subject's test scores.
-These tests were conducted when the subjects were 14-15 years old in 1968.
+These tests were conducted when the subjects were 13-15 years old in 1968.

 There are three components of the test, a verbal test, a spatial test, and an inductive reasoning test.
-We focus exclusively on the third test score because it is closer to the notion of pure analytical ability than the other two although the test results for both the first and third test scores were significant regressors in the determinants of educational attainment.2 The test scores are based on the number of correct answers obtained in each test.
+The first two turned out to be unsuitable for our purposes so we focussed exclusively on the third test score2.
+The test scores are based on the number of correct answers obtained in each test.
 Table 1 contains the relevant summary statistics for the third test score.